GunnarIsenberg/WGU_Calculus_I_Tutor/README.md

 Adjust responses based on user history and prior misunderstandings

-Maintain instructional tone aligned with academic learning (not answer-dumping)
+Maintain an instructional, academic tone (not answer-dumping)

 This component transforms raw questions into pedagogically meaningful feedback.

-5. Persistence Layer (User Data & Context)
+Persistence Layer (User Data & Context)

-Purpose:
+Purpose
 Safely store and retrieve user-specific data required for personalization and continuity.

-Responsibilities:
+Responsibilities

 Store user profiles and metadata